Reviewed by Hamish Sinclair, R&D Manager

 R&D Tax Incentive: FY2024-25 Registration Deadline Is 30 April 2026

 If your company conducted R&D activities between 1 July 2024 and 30 June 2025, you have until 30 April 2026 to register them with the Department of Industry, Science and Resources (DISR).
 Miss that date and you lose the claim entirely.
-There are no extensions.
+Extensions are available only in limited circumstances – never rely on one.

 Prime Partners R&D Tax Incentive Services